 Money-back guarantee: 30 DAYS

-We recommend IPVanish.
-It’s an inexpensive VPN that works with every Kodi addon we’ve ever tested, and it comes with a dedicated Android app.
+We recommend NordVPN.
+It’s an inexpensive VPN that works with every Kodi addon we’ve ever tested, plus it comes with its own Android app.
 It’s also has a dedicated app for Amazon Firestick and Fire TVs, so it’s one of the easiest to install on Android devices.

 How to install a VPN on an Android TV or Kodi box

 There’s currently no simple and effective way to install a VPN directly from within Kodi.
-However, it’s actually quite easy to keep your device protected if you have one of the more popular VPN services.
-We’ve reviewed some of the best VPNs for Kodi in 2020 and if you don’t already have one, we’re sure that article can help you find a VPN that meets your requirements.
+However, it’s actually quite easy to keep your device protected.
+We’ve covered some of the best VPNs for Kodi in 2023 and are quite sure one of those will meet your needs.